English ship Speaker (1650): Description and early history

 The English ship Speaker was a 50-gun third-rate and the name ship of the Speaker-class.
 She was built by Christopher Pett, as one of a pair of flagships for the Winter Guard of the navy of the Commonwealth of England.
 Built at Woolwich Dockyard, she was launched in 1650.

 Speaker's tonnage was 727 tons burthen.
 She had a length of 143 ft, and two decks, designed to accommodate the admiral and his officers.
 The ship had a breadth of 34 ft 4 in.
 Originally designed to have 44 guns, the armament was increased to 50 guns in October 1649, and 56 guns by 1653.
 This was increased again to 60 guns between 1655 and 1660.

 Speaker participated in the Battle of the Gabbard in 1653, being large enough to serve as the flagship for Rear Admiral Samuel Howett in the Rear division of the Red squadron.

 Restoration of Charles II

 Speaker was part of the fleet led by Naseby, London, Richard, and Swiftsure who collected Charles II of England from Holland and brought him back from exile.
-Charles renamed the ship HMS Mary.
+Charles renamed Speaker HMS Mary.

 Post-Restoration career

 At the Restoration, Speaker was renamed HMS Mary.
 By 1677 her armament had been increased to 62 guns.

 In 1688, Mary was rebuilt by Thomas Shish at Woolwich Dockyard as a 62-gun third-rate ship of the line.
 Mary was wrecked on the Goodwin Sands in the Great Storm of 1703.
 Of her 275 crew, her captain and purser were ashore at the time of her loss; only one sailor on board survived.
-Rear-Admiral Basil Beaumont however was aboard ship at the time and perished in the wreck.
+Rear-Admiral Basil Beaumont was also aboard ship at the time and perished in the wreck.